quasar1357/24_IN_P1/Java_SyntaxGuide/12_Enums.md

 ---
 # Enum Types

 Enum types are similar to classes.
-However, they allow **only a selection of identifiers ("versions") of objects**.
+However, they allow **only a selection of identifiers ("versions") of objects**, thereby providing type safety.

 ## Defining enums